 By Diane Small

-Jewellery is a very personal thing, which is why it’s so often hard to give as a gift.
-Not only does it reflect the wearer’s personal style, but it also sometimes has truly emotional personal qualities associated with it – think of a heirloom from a departed relative, an amulet infused with protective qualities or a piece picked up on a voyage to an exotic land.
+Who you are is often reflected in what you wear, and in particular, the jewelry you choose is a very personal thing – – which is why it’s so often hard to give as a gift.
+Not only does it reflect the wearer’s personal style, but it also sometimes has truly emotional personal qualities associated with it – think of a heirloom from a departed relative, an amulet infused with protective qualities, or a piece picked up on a voyage to an exotic land.

-Real sprigs of wild Irish moss, collected by the jeweller herself from misty Irish woodlands, lies trapped forever inside a crystal eco-resin.
-The lush green moss is given a touch of glitter thanks to shards of tiny gold leaf flakes.
+Plant based jewelry?
+Yes, it does exist!
+Lost Forest aims to bring customers closer to the natural world, culminating in a collection of jewelry with a meaningful message.
+Real sprigs of wild flowers, mushrooms Irish moss and other plants are personally collected by the jeweler behind the brand from misty Irish woodlands.
+They’re then preserved forever inside a stunning crystal eco-resin.
+The lush flora is given a touch of glitter thanks to shards of tiny gold leaf flakes.
 Slightly curved with a faceted front designed to sparkle under light, this is a truly unique handmade piece.

 What it says about the wearer: I believe there’s nothing more beautiful than nature itself and would like to preserve a little piece of it forever; it’s also the perfect token for a girl of Irish heritage who wants to take a piece of her homeland with her wherever she may wander.

 The dramatic Eye of the Beholder cameos by eco jewelry creator Ana Katarina are based on the traditional ‘anti-evil eye’ pendants traditionally worn in the Middle East and North Africa to protect the wearer from harm.
 They’re created from the beauty of the natural stone and the sculptural carving by a fourth generation master carver.